 What is the Whistleblower Protection Act?

 The Office of the Special Counsel, a federal agency, primarily handles investigations involving violations of the Whistleblower Protection Act.
-Even so, it's important to have an attorney working exclusively for you if you decide to pursue legal action against the government for violating the Whistleblower Protection Act.
-That's because government fraud whistleblowers sometimes face harassment, disciplinary action or are wrongfully terminated for speaking out.
+That’s why it’s important to have an attorney working for you if you or your business is the focus of a government investigation into whether your company violated the Whistleblower Protection Act or the False Claims Act.

 - Carefully gathering evidence